The first 90 days as an HR leader: how to make an impact | Moorepay

 Leveraging your unique insight

 The first few weeks offer an invaluable perspective that you won’t be able to replicate.
-As a new employee, you get a firsthand experience of the HR department from an outsider’s view.
+As a new employee, you get a first hand experience of the HR department from an outsider’s view.
 This period is your opportunity to see things from an employee’s perspective, which is crucial in developing an effective HR strategy.

 Engage with people across various roles within the company.
 Spend time in different departments, whether it’s a day on the factory floor or out in the field with the sales team.
 These experiences will provide insight into what works well and what needs improvement, helping you shape a strategy that benefits the entire organisation.